 J. Yan.; B. A. Rash.; F. A. Rainey.; W. M. Moe.
 Isolation of novel bacteria within the Chloroflexi capable of reductive dechlorination of 1,2,3-trichloropropane.
 Environmental Microbiology.
 2009, 11 (4), 833-8431.

 Combustible liquid.
 Harmful if swallowed.
 Harmful in contact with skin.
-Harmful if inhaled.
 May cause cancer.
-May damage fertility or the unborn child.
+May damage fertility.